Woodbridge, Ontario: Post-War History

-Construction of Highway 7 began in the 1920s, passing south of the business section via an underpass of the Canadian Pacific.
-As Woodbridge is on the Humber floodplain, Hurricane Hazel in 1954 devastated the community as the river swelled from its usual width of 20 m at its narrowest point to 107 m, and left hundreds homeless and nine dead.
-At this time, the land around much of Woodbridge was agricultural.
-Slowly, rural homes were built in the surrounding area.
+As Woodbridge is on the Humber floodplain, Hurricane Hazel in 1954 devastated the community as the Humber River swelled from its usual width of 20 m at its narrowest point to 107 m, and left hundreds homeless and nine dead.
+This included washing away mill damns in Woodbridge and Pine Grove, major flooding in the Clarence Street area downtown, ravaging a trailer park along Islington Avenue, and washing downstream some old streetcars used at a Polish Camp near Kleinburg.